deeheber/note-service-next-generation/README.md

 Rewriting [note-service](https://github.com/deeheber/note-service) using CDK, TypeScript, and GraphQL.
 It's a CRUD app for storing notes.

+**Note: the current iteration is using CDK v1.
+There's an [open issue](https://github.com/deeheber/note-service-next-generation/issues/10) to upgrade and make sure this works with v2.**

 ## Getting Started

 ### Prerequisite Setup